-Russell Brand has been making a new name for himself lately, advocating a personal style of enlightenment and social responsibility, which, he claims, can revolutionize the world.
+Russell Brand has been making a new name for himself lately, advocating a personal style of enlightenment and social responsibility, which, he claims, will revolutionize the world.

 It all sounds fine and dandy.
 But is it applicable?